codevibe-de/intellij.training/README.md

 # Intellij For Java Developers

-This repository contains sample code and exercises for my Intellij Training.
+This repository contains sample code and exercises for my Intellij IDEA Training.

 ## Chapters

-TODO
+### 010 Introduction

+### 020 Project and Module Structure